MillerBrainObservatory/EXTRACT-public/mbo_demo/README.md

-# Miller Brain Observatory: EXTRACT Pipeline
+# Miller Brain Observatory: EXTRACT Pipeline Demo

-# MBO Utilities – EXTRACT Demo Pipeline

 This demo shows how to use the MBO Utilities pipeline to run EXTRACT on multi-plane imaging data.
 It assumes your data is stored in HDF5 format, with each z-plane saved separately.